hifiberry/hifiberry-dsp/doc/rew-basics.md

 dsptoolkit install-profile https://raw.githubusercontent.com/hifiberry/hifiberry-dsp/master/sample_files/xml/4way-iir.xml
 ```

-*TODO*: Documentation how to create you own DSP profile
+If you want to create your own DSP profiles, have a look at our [guide](dspprofiles.md).

 ## Install REW
 Download and install REW on your PC.
 While it also runs on the